jakob-fritz/github2lab_action/README.md

 Nothing special.
 Just contribute to the project as you regularly do (and as the project requests).
-When you create a pull-request, your contributions are automatically tested in the Gitlab-Repo (once the maintainer approved it).
+When you create a pull-request, your contributions can be tested in the Gitlab-Repo (once the maintainer approved it).
+The required setup is explained [below](#how-to-use-with-pull-requests).

 ### How to run the Gitlab-CI in a forked repository (prior to the Pull-Request)